ChristopherWMM/Terra/README.md

 ## Perlin Noise Overview

-Perlin noise, while random, is what is referred to as coherent meaning there is gradual change between values.
+Perlin noise, while random, is what is referred to as *coherent noise* meaning there is gradual change between values.
+This can be clearly visualized by translating sections of a given noise map.
+When done to random noise, the section blends in immediately after its movement stops.
+However, when done to a coherent noise, like Perlin, the gradual change between values is interrupted and ends up being plainly obvious as seen below.

 |          *White Noise*           |          *Perlin Noise*           |
 | :-----------------------: | :-----------------------: |